Any time of year is a great time for a cozy soup recipe.

-A Healthy Favorite
+A Family Favorite Soup

 Ingredients for Split Pea Soup

 Soaking is not required for this recipe but if you have already soaked the peas, the cooking time will be reduced by about 40 minutes.
-To soak your split peas place them in a bowl of water (or a ziplock of water)!
-They take about 4 hours to be soaked through.

 How to Make Split Pea Soup